Rkotwa/my-first-repo/README.md

 ### Geography

-I live in the city of Katowice, in the state of Śląk, in Poland.
+I live in the city of Katowice, in the state of Śląsk, in Poland.

 ### Reading